Associate Professor, Coordinator of Literary and Cultural Studies Concentration

 - The Rhetoric of Diversion in English Literature and Culture, 1690-1760 (Cambridge: Cambridge University Press, 2016).

 Articles and Book Chapters

-- “Periodicals, News and Journalism,” Daniel Defoe in Context, eds.
-Albert Rivero and George Justice (forthcoming from Cambridge University Press).
+- “Periodicals, News, and Journalism,” Daniel Defoe in Context, eds.
+Albert Rivero and George Justice (Cambridge: Cambridge University Press, 2023), 78-88.

 - “The Satiric Page,” Options for Teaching Modern British and American Satire, eds.
 Evan Davis and Nicholas D. Nace (New York: Modern Language Association of America, 2019), 89-99.